Gold prices were flying high before lockdown. Now we’re seeing some quite extraordinary results, writes Charles Hanson.

 Free valuations | Get In Touch

 We’d love to help you turn lockdown finds, private collections, coins, jewellery, watches - objects of any kind in fact - into a windfall.
 We can arrange virtual valuations and contactless collections.
-Items can also be posted for valuation to: Hansons, Heage Lane, Etwall, Derbyshire, DE65 6LS.
-To find out more, please email [email protected] or call 07725 514855.
+FREE and safe valuations are available six days a week at Hansons, Heage Lane, Etwall, Derbyshire, DE65 6LS.
+Pop down Mon-Fri, 9am-5pm, Wed 5-7.30pm or Sat, 9am-noon.
+No appointment necessary.